 6. Keith Haring

 Keith Haring was an American artist whose pop art and graffiti-inspired work has its roots in the New York City street culture of the 1980s.
-Haring’s work became iconic throughout New York City because of the many drawings of his that decorated the subways.
-The drawings consisted of chalk outlines on blank, black advertising-space backgrounds that featured images of radiant babies, flying saucers, and deified dogs.
-After much public praise, he created larger scale works such as colorful murals.
+Haring’s work became iconic throughout New York City because of his many drawings that decorated the subways.
+The drawings consisted of chalk outlines on blank, black advertising-space backgrounds.
+They featured images of radiant babies, flying saucers, and deified dogs.
+After much public praise, he started to create larger scale works such as colorful murals.
 His later work often addressed political and social themes, especially homosexuality and AIDS, through his own unique iconography.
 Keith Haring’s paintings are displayed on BoJack’s apartment wall when BoJack finds out his best friend Herb Kazzaz is gay.

 7. Paul Cezanne